 Next Stop Bukhara!

-Next we’ll visit the ancient city of Bukhara, another UNESCO World Heritage site.
+Next we’ll take a comfortable train ride to the ancient city of Bukhara, another UNESCO World Heritage site.
 Bukhara remains an exciting place to explore the architecture and textiles of Uzbekistan.
 It was a major medieval center for Islamic theology and culture.
 It still contains hundreds of well-preserved mosques, madrasas, bazaars and caravanserais, dating largely from the 9th to the 17th centuries.
 Blue-tiled mosques and textile bazaars abound in this fabulous historical city.

 The age-old caravanserai and madrasas have often been converted into artists’ studios and workshops.
 And the huge ancient, domed bazaar here offers carpets, suzanis (embroidered panels), ikat clothing and jewelry.
 We’ll explore these as well as an artisan center where we can learn how some typical crafts are made.